By Tony V. Zampella, designer of learning programs

 We’ve popularized the term “presence” in such a reductive manner that it resembles a trait, competency, or skill.
 Whether leadership presence, executive presence, coaching presence, social presence, spiritual presence, or even online presence, it implies an external state (often akin to being present) or focused attention, accessed through kinesthetics or kinetics, expressed as chemistry, charisma, or charm.

-Our own International Coaching Federation (ICF) describes coaching presence as “the ability to be fully conscious and create [a] spontaneous relationship with the client, employing a style that is open, flexible and confident.”
+Our own International Coaching Federation (ICF) describes coaching presence as “the ability to be fully conscious and create

 These external traits may represent an observable part of presence, but they hardly reveal the entire story.